eelcovv/dotfiles/alacritty/README.md

 You can preview the fonts [here](https://www.nerdfonts.com/font-downloads).

-To see the fonts installed on your system you can use this command:
+Use this command to list all fonts installed on your system:

 ```sh
 fc-list : family style